 In this example is shown the use of the “working week” to indicate the days of operation of a service.
-Nevertheless, the same result can be achieved with the use of the “Days of operation” , and this latter method is much more flexible since it allows to define any combination of days, not only a weekly repetition.
-Therefore, to facilitate the work of the data users,.
+Nevertheless, as indicated in 6.3.1.2, it is recommended to never use the “working week” notation because the same result can be achieved with the use of the “Days of operation” , and this latter method is much more flexible since it allows to define any combination of days, not only a weekly repetition.

 6.4.5 Locations